-- New members of the faculty shall be informed of the tenure regulations applicable on the effective date of appointment.
+- 1. New members of the faculty shall be informed of the tenure regulations applicable on the effective date of appointment.
 Changes in tenure regulations shall not be applied retroactively if detrimental to the faculty member.
-A faculty member who is denied tenure by the Board of Trustees shall be notified of the action in writing by the Office of the Vice Provost and Executive Dean of Regional Campuses and Continuing Education.
-Tenure applies only on the campus on which it is earned. - Since consistency of performance over a period of time is a relevant factor in evaluating faculty for tenure, Assistant Professors normally will not be recommended for tenure until they have completed at least four years of full-time service on a Regional Campus;

-Associate Professors and Professors normally will not be recommended for tenure until they have completed three years of full-time service on a Regional Campus.

-- 3. The maximum probationary period for tenure for all full-time faculty members appointed at the rank of Professor or Associate Professor shall be satisfactory service in that rank for six years on a Regional Campus; for all full-time faculty members appointed at or promoted to the rank of Assistant Professor, satisfactory service in that rank for seven years.
+A faculty member who is not recommended for tenure to the Board of Trustees shall be notified in writing by the University administration.
+Tenure applies only on the campus on which it is earned. - 2.
+Since consistency of performance over a period of time is a relevant factor in evaluating faculty for tenure, Assistant Professors normally will not be recommended for tenure until they have completed at least four years of full-time service on a Regional Campus; Associate Professors and Professors normally will not be recommended for tenure until they have completed three years of full-time service on a Regional Campus. - 3.
+The maximum probationary period for tenure for all full-time faculty members appointed at the rank of Professor or Associate Professor shall be satisfactory service in that rank for six years on a Regional Campus; for all full-time faculty members appointed at or promoted to the rank of Assistant Professor, satisfactory service in that rank for seven years.
 The maximum probationary period at any combination of tenure-track ranks is seven years.
-Time during which the faculty member is on leave, either with or without pay, will not be counted as part of the probationary period. - 4.
-Instructors are not eligible for tenure, but the provisions of paragraph 6 (below) concerning notice of termination shall be applicable to full-time appointments at that rank, except in the case of an appointment made for a specific period of time.
-After service of two years, a full-time faculty member whose original appointment was at this rank may apply to the local Tenure and Promotion Committee for promotion to the rank of Assistant Professor. - 5.
+Time during which the faculty member is on leave, either with or without pay, will not be counted as part of the probationary period.
+For documented reasons of a serious health condition (of a faculty member and/or the faculty member's spouse, child, or parent), and for requirements of childbirth, adoption or placement of a foster child, faculty members holding a probationary term of appointment may request in writing from the Provost via the Vice Provost for Regional Campuses and Continuing Education that the maximum probationary period be extended, with no resulting change in employment obligations, in order to provide them additional time to demonstrate fully their professional qualifications for reappointment or tenure.
+(See ACAF 1.31) - 4.
+Instructors are not eligible for tenure, but the provisions of Item 6 (below) concerning notice of termination shall be applicable to full-time appointments at that rank, except in the case of an appointment made for a specific period of time. - 5.
 Lecturers, armed forces personnel performing teaching assignments, and other part-time faculty members are not eligible for tenure.
 Service under visiting or adjunct appointments is not applicable to the acquisition of tenure. - 6. a.
-If during the first year of an appointment not expressly temporary in nature, it is deemed in the best interest of the University to terminate the appointment at the end of the first year, notice of such termination will be given in writing by March 1 for first-semester appointments and July 1 for second-semester appointments.
+If during the first year of an appointment not expressly temporary in nature, it is deemed in the best interest of the University to terminate the appointment at the end of the first year, notice of such termination will be given in writing by March 1 for firstsemester appointments and July 1 for second-semester appointments.